jgiacomini/Tiny.RestClient/README.md

 ```

 ## Compression && Decompression
-By default, the client support the decompression of Gzip.
+By default, the client support the decompression of Gzip and deflate.

-If the server respond with the header ContentEncoding "Gzip" the client will decompress it automaticly.
+If the server respond with the header ContentEncoding "gzip" or "deflate" the client will decompress it automaticly.

 ### Compression
 For each request which post a content you can specified the compression algorithm like below